mhanberg/0x7f.dev/content/post/ntp-implementation-in-elixir.md

 And in the end I ended up finally understanding `tcpdump` and how it can be used to inspect traffic.
 Take a look at Wireshark for easier to read preview of `pcap` files.

+Oh, and just to mention this can't be used to fake uptime...
+Unfortunately for me, but probably for the best, `uptime` does not work by comparing time with the one got from NTP.

 ### Appendix A - Creating and setting up a basic Elixir app with `mix`

 Take a look at the Github repo[^25] that follows this post to see the complete image, but here are the steps how you can set up yours.
 First up you need to create a new `mix` project with: